minhnimble/learning-notes/learning-paths/scrum-master.md

 Focus on Scrum principles - the hypothesis was that successful adherence to the principles would lead to adoption of the values.

-The principles sit between the framework (a fairly ‘hard’ set of events, roles, and artifacts) and the values (‘softer’ behavioral attributes).
+The principles sit between the framework (a fairly 'hard' set of events, roles, and artifacts) and the values ('softer' behavioral attributes).
 For example, you can easily hold a Sprint Retrospective at the end of a Sprint in the appropriate time-box, but if the team does not take ownership of adaptation (as opposed to mere inspection) nothing will ever improve.